 Collect dues and keep an accurate record of all club transactions.

-Work with the President to prepare the budget request.
+Work with the President to prepare the annual budget request.

-Act as the main liaison to the Director of Recreation Services and Director of Student Involvement on all financial transactions including purchase orders, check requests, deposits, payment of officials, coaches, etc.
+Act as the main liaison to the Assistant Director of Recreation Services and Director of Student Involvement on all financial transactions including purchase orders, check requests, deposits, payment of officials, coaches, etc.

-Adhere to all financial policies and procedures in the Sports clubs Manual.
+Adhere to all financial policies and procedures in the Sports Clubs Manual.

 Election of New or Change of Officers